 Just like the a7S III, the slot in the MRW-G2 card reader is cable of accepting both CFexpress Type-A cards or UHS-II SD cards.
 I’m immediately appreciative of this because I have no desire to carry around a pair of card readers everywhere I go.
 While I do love my ProGrade Digital dual SD card reader with its stackable magnetic design for the office, they don’t yet have a CFexpress Type-A reader so it looks like I’ll be switching to the Sony one for the foreseeable future.

 On opening the box of this reader I was pleasantly surprised to find that it has an all-metal chassis.
 It feels dense and high-quality in a way that simple memory card readers typically do not.
-This is a good thing when you consider the $100+ price point, but I must admit that I had assumed the high price of the reader was simple “early adopter tax”.
+This is a good thing when you consider the $100+ price point, but I must admit that I had assumed the high price of the reader was simply “early adopter tax”.
 The price to pay for using the latest, greatest technology.
 It turns out this isn’t all true.
 The MRW-G2 is also built to a high standard that does go some way towards justifying the price.

 On the rear of the reader, you’ll find the USB-C port.
 This is a USB 3.1 Gen 2 interface, which means that it’s capable of 10Gb/s.
 Gen 2 interfaces are currently extremely rare in memory card readers because SD cards and CF cards never needed them, sticking to 5 Gb/s Gen 1.
 However, Gen 2 is now starting to appear on CFexpress Type-A and Type-B readers.
 It’s actually the perfect interface for CFexpress Type-A because these cards have a theoretical maximum read speed of 1000Mb/s, which matches the 3.1 Gen speeds.